Publication

 I run Wyoming satellites on Raspberry Pi units with microphone arrays.
 Wake word detection runs on-device.
 Speech-to-text happens locally using Whisper.
 The entire pipeline stays on my network.
 No audio ever leaves my house.

 I also run a quantized Llama model locally for flexible voice commands.
-"Turn off the downstairs lights and set the bedroom to 68 degrees" just works, processed entirely on a machine in my office closet.
+"Turn off the downstairs lights and set the bedroom to 68 degrees" just works, processed entirely on the NUC in my office closet.
+The model is a 7B parameter variant running in 4-bit quantization, consuming roughly 4GB of RAM during inference.
+It handles natural language intent parsing and passes structured commands to Home Assistant's API.
+Response time is about 1.5 seconds from utterance to action -- slower than the sub-100ms Zigbee commands, but fast enough that it feels conversational rather than frustrating.

 What I Learned